ripSquid/styrdokument/pm/eng/pm_for_mottagningsnamnden.md

 For more extensive information please refer to the Rules for the Reception committee.

-The operational year of the Reception committee starts when all members of the committee's board have been elected by the chapter meeting.
+The operational year of the Reception committee starts when all members of the committee's board have been elected by the chapter meeting or the chapters operational year starts, whichever occurs first.

+### 4.1 Masters reception

+The Reception committee shall formulate, plan and execute events for the new masters students at KTH in Kista.